svikashk/docs/guide/collaborating-team-members.md

 ![Click on Members tab in the Project](/assets/uploads/zepel-project-members.png "Project Members Tab")

 If a member you are trying to collaborate is not part of the account already, they will automatically get added into your account.

+Next we'll see how to [add assignees, due dates, statuses, and estimate]({{site.url}}{% link guide/add-properties.md %}) to your work items, so you can start tracking them.